Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Limit table calculations and pivots as they are quite heavy.
 Instead, aim to have filters on the dashboards
 - Limit the number of data points returned.
 More data point are expensive in memory
 - Use system activity / i__looker to track performance
+- Take out any not 100% required joins that often are added by default
+- Reduce the default time period the explores look at to avoid taking too long
+- Set up good sort keys

 **Looker modeling**
 - The initial table in the explore should contain measures and it should be the most granular table.
 For any subsequent joined tables we lose trust (unless there's a 1:1 relationship).